Yandex Cloud

 • role: ID of the role to assign.

-• subject: Type and ID of the subject getting the role.
+• subject: Type and ID of the subject the role is assigned to.

 For example, this command will assign roles to multiple users and a single service account: